cheminfo/c6h6-documentation/src/book/spectra/mass/polycalc/README.md

 <img src="images/tableResults.png">

 The table contains the following information:
-* `Polymer chain`: the composition of the polymer
+* `Polymer chain`: the semi developed molecular formula of the polymer chain
-* `Type`: a color representation of the composition
+* `Type`: the monomer composition of each chain is described through a color representation
 * `MF`: the molecular formula corresponding to the non ionized polymer
 * `Adduct`: the ion that was added to obtain the observed mass (based on the `ionizations` preference)
 * `MF mass`: the theoretical monoisotopic mass corresponding the the non ionized polymer
-* `m/z`: the theoretical observed monoisotopic mass for the adduct
+* `m/z`: the theoretical monoisotopic mass of the corresponding ion
 * `Δ ppm`: difference between theoretical and experimental mass
-* `z`: charge of the adduct
+* `z`: charge state of the ion
-* `Intensity`: relative intensity to the base peak
+* `Intensity`: intensity of the peak identified as monoisotopic, relative to the base peak
 * `Similarity`: percentage of similarity for the isotopic distribution
-* `%`: percentage of composition based on all the peaks composition the isotopic distribution
+* `%`: sum of the assigned peaks areas (all peaks included in the defined Zone) with respect to the sum of all detected peaks areas (experimental peak picking)
-* `G`: number polymer that is grouped because htey have the same moelcular formula (different adducts)
+* `G`: number of ionizations for a given polymer chain (same polymer with different adducts)

 #### Untargeted analysis